-We’ve created the following five-step guide to outline the process.
+We’ve created the following guide to outline the process.

 1. Finding Your Local Office.
 You should pick the office that is closest and most convenient to you.
 You can find your Representative here, and your Senators can be found here.
 Go to their websites to locate their district office locations.